 12. Cincinnati (+3)

-Cincy piled an astonishing 70 points against Football Championship Subdivision foe Northwestern State.
+Cincy piled an astonishing 70 points against Football Championship Subdivision foe Northwestern State in Week 3.
 Bearcats are idle this week.

 13. West Virginia (+1)

 Rodriguez received a big welcome back to WVU moment Saturday: Winning his first Backyard Brawl against Pitt in more than a decade.
-And needed overtime to pull it off.
+The Mountaineers got it done in overtime.

 14. Colorado (-2)

 “Coach Prime” has defense, the ground game and his quarterback situation to address.
-Because his haters are getting loud with CU now 1-2.
+His haters are getting loud with CU now 1-2.

 15. Oklahoma State (+1)

-Took a week off and somehow slid slightly up to one.
-Mike Gundy remains on the hot seat, though.
-And the temperature will crank up if the Cowboys fall to Tulsa.
+The Cowboys had a week off, but still moved up one spot.
+Mike Gundy remains on the hot seat, though, and the temperature will crank up if the Cowboys fall to Tulsa.

 16. Kansas State (-3)

-Crazy part is, the Wildcats can easily be 4-0 right now.
+Kansas State is 1-3, but the crazy part is, the Wildcats could easily be 4-0 right now.
 Inconsistency has doomed KSU during its 1-3 start.